 When it comes to trying to conceive (TTC), timing is everything.
-Sure, all it takes is one sperm to get pregnant, but sometimes, there is a lot more to it than just having sex when you want to.
-There are fertility apps, ovulation predictor kits (OPKs) and other methods to trying to get the timing just right.
-If you’re currently using an OPK while TTC, you may be wondering, "how long after a positive ovulation test should we have sex?"
-Because let’s face it, day five in a row during your fertile window just isn’t fun and romantic anymore and sometimes you and your partner need a break.
-Especially when it gets to the point when he asks if it’s OK to watch a movie tonight instead of having sex again.
-However, you don’t want to miss your peak fertility and ovulation window.
+Sure, all it takes is one sperm to get pregnant, but sometimes, there is a lot more to it than just having sex when you feel like it.
+There are fertility apps, ovulation predictor kits, and other methods to trying to get the timing just right.
+If you’re currently using an ovulation predictor kit while trying to conceive, it’s pretty essential to understand how long after a positive ovulation test to have sex.
+Because you’ve been trying, and you’re really hoping this month is the month.

-Dr. Sherry Ross, OB-GYN and women’s health expert, says in an email interview with Romper that you should start having sex as soon as you have a positive test.
-Well, it doesn’t have to be that very second, unless you want to, but she says to have sex every day for the next three days because a positive test indicates you’re having your luteinizing hormone (LH) surge.
-(Made in your pituitary gland, luteinizing hormone helps the reproductive system to function, according to WebMD.)
-Ross adds you could also have sex around days nine and 10 of your cycle (if your cycle is around 28 days), but then stop until you have a positive surge so the sperm is fresh.
-Sperm tends to live in your body for a couple of days after ejaculation, and some experts believe your egg could drop right into where it needs to go at the right time, and they’ll be waiting.
+You should start having sex as soon as you have a positive ovulation test, explains Dr. Sherry Ross, an OB-GYN.
+It doesn’t have to be that very second, but it’s important to have sex every day for the next three days, because a positive ovulation test indicates you’re having your luteinizing hormone (LH) surge.
+In addition, you could also have sex around days nine and 10 of your cycle (if your cycle is around 28 days), Ross adds.

-A woman's LH surge usually occurs about a day or two before ovulation, according to Healthline, though Ross says many women constantly have LH in their bloodstreams and not just when they’re ovulating.
+An LH surge usually occurs about a day or two before ovulation, though Ross says many women constantly have LH in their bloodstreams and not just when they’re ovulating.
 This is why you may still have a faint line on your OPK a few days after having a blazing red line.
 But when you do ovulate, the LH peak should be five times the usual amount you have in your urine.

 How to read an OPK test